 An ASCO member since 1986, Dr. Hayes has served the Society in numerous volunteer capacities.
 He is involved in several ASCO Expert Panels related to breast cancer.
 He served on the ASCO Board of Directors from 2011-2014, on the Conquer Cancer Foundation Grants Selection Committee, as Chair of the Scientific Program Committee, and on the Journal of Clinical Oncology Editorial Board.
 In 2007, he was presented with ASCO’s Gianni Bonadonna Breast Cancer Award and Lecture; in 2013, he was elected as a Fellow of ASCO (FASCO).
 Follow Dr. Hayes on Twitter @hoosierdfh.

-Prateek Mendiratta, MD, is a clinical instructor in medicine at the Duke Cancer Institute.
-He is a community hematologist/oncologist practicing at Duke Raleigh Hospital in Raleigh, NCl.
-He treats adult patients with underlying solid tumors and malignant and benign hematological conditions.
-He has worked in multiple difference practice settings and has a strong desire to use the medical narrative to help improve the patient experience.
+Prateek Mendiratta, MD, is pursuing a clinical fellowship in Experimental Therapeutics at the Cleveland Clinic Taussig Cancer Center, after 8 years working in community oncology.
+He will be focusing on the management of patients with genitourinary malignancies and development of eventual clinical trials and research for this patient population.
+He has worked in multiple different practice settings and has a strong desire to use the medical narrative to help improve the patient experience.
 Follow Dr. Mendiratta on Twitter @cancerdocinevo.

 Miriam A. Knoll, MD, is a radiation oncologist at the John Theurer Cancer Center at Hackensack University Medical Center.
 She serves as Medical Director of the Department of Radiation Oncology at Hackensack University Medical Center/Mountainside.
 Follow her on Twitter @MKnoll_MD.